 Get together with friends to order groceries online.
 This way you can divide up larger packs to get the best value and split the delivery charge.

-Befriend the freezer If you have freezer space, make the most of it by batch cooking meals and freezing ingredients.
+Befriend the freezer

+If you have freezer space, make the most of it by batch cooking meals and freezing ingredients.
 Buy large packs of meat, butter and other freezable items and take some time to portion and freeze food as you unpack the shopping.
-We hope you have enjoyed the Stop Food Waste Pocket Guide 2022.
+Stop Food Waste Pocket Guide 2022.

-If you are finished with this little book please don't bin it!
+please don't bin it!
 Pass it on to someone else and help spread the word.

-For more tips and resources visit stopfoodwaste.ie or follow us on Facebook, Twitter or Instagram.
+For more tips and resources visit stopfoodwaste.ie or follow us on